onset/lameta/README-l10n.md

 `yarn lingui-extract` (note: this will fail if the program is running)

-Upload the locale/xyz/messages.po file to crowdin

-[TODO: how to add it to the fields.csv...
-I think you might have to add the column to the file, then upload it to crowdin. ]

-In `l10nUtils.ts`, add "xyz", e.g.
+Next, you have to, by hand, add a column to locale/\*.csv.
+Then in Crowdin select each of these and choose "Change Scheme", upload it, and set the column header.
+For some reason, for genres.csv, I also had to use libre office to add a comma to the end of each line.
+This was not necessary for the the other files.
+Beware Excel, which doesn't notice the utf-8 marker.

+When the language has enough translated to add to the program, download the files from crowdin, and in `l10nUtils.ts`, add "xyz", e.g.

     `const languages = ["en", "es", "fr", "xyz"];`

+And in the menu.ts, add the language options.

 # How to get translations